Unravelling Mathieu Moonshine: The module and its parts

 \subsubsection{The action of $M_{24}$ on $W$}

-Let $g$ denote a symplectic automorphism of $K3$ of order $N$.
-Then, $g$ acts \textit{trivially} on the space $W$.
-This is easy to understand since $W$ arises from the dynamics of motion in the Taub-NUT space and does not `see' the K3.
+Let $g$ denote a supersymmetry preserving symmetry of the conformal field theory associated with the sigma model with $K3$ target space of finite order $N$.
+Symplectic automorphisms of $K3$ furnish a large (but not all) class of such examples.
+A classification of such symmetries has appeared recently where it has been shown that such symmetries are subgroups of the Conway group, $Co_1$\cite{Gaberdiel:2011fg}.
+Since $M_{24}$ is a sub-group of $Co_1$, this includes all situations that implicitly or explicitly appear in this paper.
+It follows any such $g\in Co_1$ acts \textit{trivially} on the space $W$.
+This is easy to understand since $W$ arises from the dynamics of motion in the Taub-NUT space and does not `see' the $K3$.
 We identify symplectic automorphisms of $K3$ with elements of $M_{24}$.
-Thus we see that $M_{24}$ has no action on $W$.
+Thus we conclude that $M_{24}$ has no action on $W$.
 Thus,

 \textbf{Remarks:} \begin{enumerate} \item $Z_{\textrm{zero-mode}}(z)$ has different Fourier expansions depending on whether $|r|<1$ and $|r|>1$:

 Physically, this is related to the existence of a wall of marginal stability at $r=1$, where there is a jump in dyon degeneracy due to additional contributions from two-centered black holes\cite{Sen:2007vb,Dabholkar:2007vk}.
 A mathematical interpretation can be given by using the connection of the square-root of the Igusa cusp form, $\Delta_5(\mathbf{Z})$, with a BKM Lie superalgebra\cite{Nikulin:1995}.
 The wall of marginal stability in the physical setting gets mapped to the wall of a Weyl chamber\cite{Cheng:2008fc}. \item The module $V^\natural$ is thus dependent on the Weyl chamber.
 As in the case of finite Lie algebras, the Weyl chamber is characterized by the choice of Weyl vector. \end{enumerate}